 Hiring a guide is better when you are travelling in a group.
 For instance, we were a group of 5 people and the government guide cost us 400 INR (250 INR plus 150 INR for the tour in English).

-One can easily spend a couple of hours or more in the museum appreciating the historical significance of the various artefacts on display.
+One can easily spend a couple of hours or more in the museum, appreciating the historical significance of the various artefacts on display.
 Another important thing to remember is that the museum entry fee doesn’t include the cost of visiting the crystal gallery.

-There are a few shops in the Palace, but I would suggest you skip these and go to the ones outside.
+There are a few shops in the palace, but I would suggest you skip these and go to the ones outside.
 Those are much cheaper.

 It is one of the 5 well-known lakes in Udaipur.
-Your Udaipur two day trip itinerary essentially should include a boat ride and what better way to indulge in one than on the waters of Lake Pichola.
+Your Udaipur two day trip itinerary should essentially include a boat ride, and what better way to indulge in one than on the waters of Lake Pichola.

-The boat ride throws up some spectacular views of the nearby famous hotels such as the Udai Villas, Leela, Oberoi and of course the Lake Palace hotel amongst the backdrop of the great Aravalli mountain range.
+The boat ride throws up some spectacular views of the nearby famous hotels such as the Udai Villas, Leela, Oberoi and of course the Lake Palace hotel, amongst the backdrop of the great Aravalli mountain range.

 There are two options for the boat ride.
 One is the government’s municipal boat ride and the other is run by the city palace.

 The private boat rides start at City Palace.
-You can buy a ticket at the palace entry.
+You can buy a ticket at the palace entrance.
 This ride lasts for about 40 minutes.
 There is a stopover at Jag Mandir where one can see some more exquisite architecture and well-maintained gardens.
-You can also visit the restaurant (a little expensive) here to keep your tummy in check as you soak up the scenic views all around you.
+You can also visit the restaurant (a little expensive) here to keep your tummy in check, as you soak up the scenic views all around you.

 Starting Point: Lake Pichola Municipal Boat Ride Point